azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS student guide - Intelligent analytics.md

 *Visualization and reporting*

-1. What tool would you recommend Adventure Works utilize for constructing their real-time sentiment dashboard?
+1. What tool would you recommend First Up Consultants utilize for constructing their real-time sentiment dashboard?

 2. How would you build this dashboard using the tool you recommended?